"Our concept is innovative and fascinating: take an

 Significance of the study

-"In a parallel study, by analyzing genetic data sets, we have now been able to show that many insects have an oxytocin or vasopressin-like signaling system, and it is presumably functionally related throughout the animal kingdom," explains Gruber.
+The research used a unique strategy that took advantage of millions of years of evolution, to which we owe the structural similarities between humans and insects."In a parallel study, by analyzing genetic data sets, we have now been able to show that many insects have an oxytocin or vasopressin-like signaling system, and it is presumably functionally related throughout the animal kingdom," explains Gruber.

 Specifically, the oxytocin-vasopressin signaling system has been around for approximately 600 million years, and being able to compare their receptors at a molecular level may enable scientists to develop new drugs and therapies.